Happy new year!

 I humbly submit New Years’ Resolutions for The Emotionally Infirm, The Crushed, and The Weary:

-3. In 2019, take care of your pain instead of trying to make it presentable.
+3. Take care of your pain instead of trying to make it presentable.
 It’s a big change, thinking of it like this.
 We are supposed to grit our teeth in the face of pain, bearing it with an unbending kind of resilience.
 Despite all that happened, she hasn’t changed.
 She is positive.
 She is still herself.
 Blessings!
 Huzzah!
 What would taking care of your pain look like?
 Like allowing it to be pain.
 Normal, ordinary pain that is the by-product of abnormal, extraordinary loss.
 Before it ebbs, it has to rage.
 Anything else is a lack of health.

 …There’s lots more you could resolve to do more or less of, profound or vain, from big life change to facial exfoliation.
 Whatever is fourth, fifth, or sixth is unique to you.
 In grief, the first three matter most, adding up to this: